spacepatcher/firehol-ip-aggregator/README.md

 ```
 The collection module will start automatically.

-**Important files**
+### Important files

 * `client.py` - simple python script for convenient interaction with FireHOL-IP-Aggregator API.
 * `conf/app.conf` - the main configuration file with several parameters.
 * `conf/postgresql.conf` - the main Postgres configuration file (generated with http://pgtune.leopard.in.ua/).
+* `app/entrypoint.sh` - the entry point for the application container.
+* `docker-persistence/app-data/log/run.log` - the main log file.

+### Application configuration

-The most important configuration parameters are listed in the table below.
+The most important configuration parameters from `conf/app.conf` are listed in the table below.

 | Parameter | Description |
 | ------ | ------ |